Jebel Toubkal - Morocco

 Please note that you will find many operators running Toubkal expeditions in 3, 4 or 5 day itineraries.
 They may be cheaper and you may get to the top – but in our opinion they aren’t as safe or as enjoyable as taking a bit longer and exploring the Atlas mountains more fully.
 It takes time for your body to get used to altitude and that isn’t going to happen in a couple of days.
 Ascending to higher altitudes without proper acclimatisation is dangerous.
 Even if you do manage to cope with it, you are still likely to find the ascent harder than it needs to be.
 We prefer to take a bit longer, prepare your body with a more realistic ascent profile, and therefore let you enjoy the experience more.

 In line with our expedition ethos we also take a far less trodden route.
 Rather than following the standard approach to Toubkal we skirt the back of the range giving a superb circular route that has received superb feedback from past clients.
-Some fantastic reviews from our 2012 expedition team are available here and an account of last year's trip is available on our blog here.
+Some fantastic reviews from recent teams are available here and an account of last year's trip is available on our blog here.

 Day 1: Flight to Marrakech then transfer from the airport to our stunning lodge in Imlil (details of the lodge are available here).
 At 1740m Imlil gives the team the first experience of sleeping at altitude.